 Better yet, quiche can be enjoyed at any time of day.
 It’s a wonderful way to start the day but also makes a lovely lunch or dinner served alongside a simple salad.

-Crustless quiches (made ahead of time) are my “go-to” move for overnight company or when I know I have busy weeks.
+Crustless quiches are my “go-to” move for overnight company or when I know I have busy weeks because of how easy they are to make ahead of time.
 I often make one, refrigerate half and freeze the other half- sometimes whole and sometimes in individual slices.

 Step 1: Grease a pie plate and add diced ham (or other filling of choice)

 Step 2: Add next layer of shredded cheese

 Step 3: Slowly pour in seasoned egg mixture